White Russian

 Can I use different types of cream in a White Russian?

-What is the best way to serve a White Russian?
+What type of vodka is best for a White Russian?

-Can I make a White Russian ahead of time?
+Can I make a White Russian in advance?

-While you can prepare the vodka and coffee liqueur mixture in advance, it's best to add the cream just before serving to maintain its freshness and texture.
-If made too early, the cream may curdle or separate.
+While it's best enjoyed fresh, you can prepare the vodka and coffee liqueur mixture in advance and store it in the refrigerator.
+Just add the cream just before serving to maintain its texture and flavor.